 Please also note: We had a few lifestyle changes since 2015.
 In the middle of 2016, we moved to Wellington, a much more affordable region of NZ.
 But we still work from home and rarely use our car.
 It’s still that ‘reasonably priced car’ I might add!

-Inline with inflation our cost of living in NZ increased by over 20.8%.
+Inline with inflation our cost of living in New Zealand increased by over 20.8%.
 Since 2015 we have had to find another 305 GBP a month, so that is 605 GBP since our old lives in the UK in 2014.
 Good job we earn more than our 2014 & 2015 selves!

 “I guess from the stats above you could say we are worse off, but we don’t like to think of it that way.
 As we now live in a country that excites us, we live in a country that has a better climate that offers us new opportunities.”